What Is Black Garlic And How To Make It – Slow Cooker Vs. Fermenter

 Also, storing it for the long term, some people recommend freezing it.
 Although it should work in theory, I have not personally tried it, so I don’t know what sort of texture they will have after defrosting them.

 To store homemade black garlic.
-You can keep it in the basket, jar, or container, or you can use a paper bag.
+You can keep it in a basket, jar, or container, or you can use a paper bag.
 Make sure it has access to some fresh air.
-Put some paper towels on the bottom to keep the garlic try to prevent any molding.
+Put some paper towels on the bottom to keep the garlic dry to prevent any molding.
 Also, do not stack it high or squish the bulbs tightly together.
 Make sure they have room to breathe.

 How To Tell If Black Garlic Has Gone Bad?